-What’s not to love about crispy, baked chicken covered in a creamy, cheesy sauce….all served over fettuccine noodles?
+What’s not to love about crispy, pan seared chicken covered in a creamy, cheesy sauce….all served over fettuccine noodles?
 You’d be crazy not to love this meal!
-This is my type of comfort food!
+This is my type of comfort food.

 - ¾ cup flour

 - 1 tsp pepper

 - ½ teaspoon dried basil

 - ½ teaspoon dried oregano

 - ¼ teaspoon onion powder

 - 1 red bell pepper chopped (about 1 cup)